“Someone cares about me, I must matter…”

 No one can imagine the devastation of losing everything you own as a result of a disaster.
 Where to turn…what to do.
 At times like these, knowing you are not alone, someone cares means more than one can imagine.
 The little wooden Caring Coins are little gifts of hope for survivors of these disasters.
 They are tangible reminders that someone cares.

 Caring Coins go to Puerto Rico following hurricanes Irma and Maria

 “We do what we have to do…we have candles and flashlights.”

 —a survivor in Puerto Rico

 The devastation following hurricanes Irma and Maria was unimaginable.
 Families were without electricity and some without water for over 100 days.
 First Responders and FEMA came from around the country to help with the recovery reminding us that we are all part of one human family.

 Caring Coins with the cards signed by children and adults in Vermont reminded survivors and volunteers they were not alone.
 The smiles, hugs and some tears of the recipients of the Caring Coins reinforced how a simple act of caring can bring hope.

 Caring Coins for the Families in Marysville, Washington

-A Little Girl and her Dad in the Boston T
+A Little Girl and her Dad following the bombing in Boston

 Families of the 19 Firefighters Who Died in Arizona